ByronPhung/combinational-logic-simulator/README.md

 5       CARRY           OR      2      3      4

 INFO::  Use spaces to select multiples (e.g., 1 4 6).
+INFO::  To calculate all gates, just press 'Enter' without inputting anything.
-INPUT:: Enter desired outputs by ID for truth table: 0 1 4 INFO::  Validating selected outputs...
+INPUT:: Select gates: 0 1 4
+INFO::  Validating selected outputs...
 INFO::  Printing truth table for selected outputs...
         This may take awhile for large numbers of inputs because of 2^n combinations...